-The estimate of Critical Workforce and Populations for Phase 1 of COVID-19 Vaccine Distribution was created using available information from DC government agencies, local community partners,

-CDC's Behavioral Risk Factor Surveillance System (BRFSS) for the District, DC Health's Health Regulation and Licensing Administration, and DC's Health and Medical Coalition Healthcare Workforce Survey (Table 2).
+The estimate of Critical Workforce and Populations for Phase 1 of COVID-19 Vaccine Distribution was created using available information from DC government agencies, local community partners, CDC's Behavioral Risk Factor Surveillance System (BRFSS) for the District, DC Health's Health Regulation and Licensing Administration, and DC's Health and Medical Coalition Healthcare Workforce Survey (Table 2).

 Table 2.
-Estimate of Critical Workforce and Populations for Phase 1 of COVID-19 Vaccine Distribution
+Estimate of Critical Workforce and Populations for Phase 1 of COVID-19 Vaccine

+Distribution

 Category Population Group Estimates

-Phase 1A
+Phase 1a

 Total Full and Part Time Hospital Staffing 33,850

 Nursing and Residential Care Facility Employees 14,810

 Outpatient Providers and Ancillary Care Providers 11,445

 Home Health Providers 8,115

-Health Care Providers in Long-Term Care Facilities (LTCF)
+Health Care Providers in Long-Term Care Facilities (LTCF) 7,860

-Pharmacists and Pharmacy Technicians
+Pharmacists and Pharmacy Technicians 5,300

 Emergency Services & Public Safety (e.g., Fire/EMS) 3,170

 Front-Line Public Health Personnel 550

 Phase 1a Total 85,100

-Phase 1B
+Phase 1b

 DC Government Critical Infrastructure Personnel 3,800

 Law enforcement and Public Safety 10,500

 Department of Corrections Residents and Staff 2,921

 Residential Care Community Residents 1,220

 Nursing Home Residents 1,260

 Homeless, Transitional Housing Residents 6,521

 Grocery Store Employees 9,590

 Childcare Providers and Staff 7,000

 School Teachers and Staff 20,000

 Persons 65 years and older 84,960

 Adults 19 - 64 with High Risk Conditions 163,000

 Phase 1b Total 310,772

-For Phase 1-B and 1-C, in addition to the workers necessary to keep the District running, it is important to protect our residents at the highest risk of severe illness.
-As of April 22, 2021, there were 1,099 deaths due to COVID-19 in the District.
-Of those deaths, 832 (76%) were Black or African American, 81% were persons 61 or older, and 53% were residents that resided in three of the District's eight wards (Ward 5, 7, and 8).
+For Phase 1-B, in addition to the workers necessary to keep the District running, it is important to protect our residents at the highest risk of severe illness.
+As of November 20, 2020 there were 670 deaths due to COVID-19 in the District.
+Of those deaths, 546 (81%) were persons 61 or older.
+The greatest fatality rates were among residents of Skilled Nursing Facilities and Assisted-Living Residencies with mortality rates of 23% and 28%, respectively.